viesturz/tapchanger/README.md

 # TapChanger for Voron
 A toolchanger system For [Voron 2](https://github.com/VoronDesign/Voron-2) based on the [Tap](https://github.com/VoronDesign/Voron-Tap) bed probe.

-This is independant effort, not developed by the Voron team.
+This is independant effort, not affiliated with the Voron team.
+Use at your own risk.

 ## Features
 * Drop in compatibe with [Stealthburner](https://github.com/VoronDesign/Voron-Stealthburner) hotends.